 The Avenue of Stars is part of the longer Tsim Sha Tsui Promenade, a wide promenade offering great views of Victoria Harbour that runs past the Hong Kong Museum of Art, the Hong Kong Space Museum, and the Hong Kong Cultural Centre.

-This is also where you get the best views of the nightly light show.
+In addition to being a great spot to visit the Hong Kong Space Museum, it is also where you get the best views of the nightly light show.
 More on that below.

 Langham Place Shopping Mall

-When we'd walked the Promenade, it was still too early for the light show so we decided to head in the direction of the famous Ladies Market.
+When we'd walked the Promenade, it was still too early for the light show, so we decided to head in the direction of the famous Ladies Market.
 Hong Kong is home to many markets, some of which only become active in the evenings.

-Unlike a lot of the other malls we'd seen, which held mostly luxury brands, this one seemed to cater to people with “normal” budgets.
+Unlike a lot of the other malls we'd seen, which mainly held luxury brands, this one seemed to cater to people with “normal” budgets.
 If we'd had more time, I could have definitely spent a day shopping here.
 This time, we only had a bite before going to the market.

 Ladies Market

 The Ladies Market is just a few minutes from Langham Place but contrasts with the mall like a brand new condo with a shabby cabin.
-You'd probably want to live in the condo but the cabin is the place with all the charm.
+You'd probably want to live in the condo, but the cabin is the place with all the charm.

 Hong Kong light show

-It lasts a little less than 15 minutes and is a great way to end your day, or start your night if you're not as broken by jet lag as we were :-)
+It lasts a little less than 15 minutes and is a great way to end your day or start your night if you're not as broken by jet lag as we were.

 Hong Kong light show cruise